A vision to power games and life

 AI: then and now

-This partnership is crucial for Tridib, who is dealing with very large scale datasets.
-Everyday millions of transactions pour in, generated by millions of gamers on Games24x7 - a leading gaming platform in India.
+This partnership is a strategic win for both parties, especially for Tridib, who is dealing with very large scale datasets.
+Everyday millions of transactions pour in, generated by millions of gamers on Games24x7 - a leading tech company with a portfolio that spans online skill games.

 Tridib’s career path is one guided by passion, perseverance and sportsmanship.
 As a sports enthusiast, he was naturally drawn to gaming.
 The opportunity to solve problems at scale and convert raw data into actionable insights was another big draw.
 “The first algorithms aimed to create the best chess player or master the Chinese board game Go.
 AI has evolved significantly since those early days,” said Tridib, from his Bangalore office.